-UAL Art Foundation diploma student Grace Hamilton has won £400, and £100 has been awarded each to Chloe Burton and Zainab Hussein.
-Members of Arts Society Derby judged entries from five students at Joseph Wright post-16 Academic and Arts College after they were shortlisted for the annual Bryan Harris Bursary award, named after the society’s founder and former Chairman who died four years ago.
+Members of Arts Society Derby judged entries from five students at the Joseph Wright post-16 Academic and Arts College after they were shortlisted for the annual Bryan Harris Bursary award – named after the Society’s founder and former chairman who died six years ago.